lbologna/hbp-sp6-guidebook/_sources/reference/reference_index.rst.txt

 ###############################################
-Reference documentation for platform components
+Reference documentation for Platform components
 ###############################################